 3. Severe Sleep Apnea: AHI over 30.
-Stop breathing 30+ times / hr
+Stop breathing over 30 times per hour.

 The treatment of choice would be a CPAP (Continuous Positive Air Pressure Device).
 The American Dental Association passed a resolution October 2017 that all dentists in the US must screen for sleep apnea.